 Never be caught out again.
 If you’re constantly zipping around with kids, then you need this list of essentials to make sure you’re prepared for every crazy adventure on the road.
 And before you say “where am I going to fit an extra 21 things in my car?” we assure you that most of these ideas are compact and can fit in your glove box, under the passengers’ seat or an unused corner of your boot.
 And you’ll thank us when they come to your rescue.

 1. Wipes & Tissues

 Keep at least one spare nappy in your car as well as your nappy bag, so you’re always covered.
+Just don’t forgot to change them when bub goes up a nappy size.
 They can also be used to soak up spills in emergencies!

 3. A change of clothes (especially undies)

 Remember to replenish your supply when they get used (We’ve been caught out by that one too).
 A spare top for you can be a clever addition too, for the days when the baby decides to eject their last meal onto your shoulder or the kids decide to use your t-shirt as a hand towel.

 4. Snacks in re-sealable packaging

 “I’m hungryyyyyyy!” is a perpetual backseat complaint.
 Keep a supply of healthy, shelf-stable snacks in your glove box in resealable packaging.